franleplant/nosleepjavascript-blog/content/blog/intro-to-gamedev/index.md

 - We have to do game-specific tasks such as render images and process input.
 Luckily the browser gives us good support for both of them through things like WebGL and Javascript's input system respectively.
 - We would also like it to be as responsive as possible since it makes for a better user experience.

 Note that we don't really need brazing fast graphic drawing for this since the game will not render thousands of objects at once, so using WebGL is probably overkill.
 However, it's a good way to get into the topic and so we'll take the chance to do it that way.
-WebGL is fairly complicated to work with from scratch, so after doing a bit of research I have decided we can use PixiJS to render stuff a pretty simple set of Javascript libraries for a 2D renderer that runs over WebGL (which in turn means we are using hardware acceleration to render stuff).
-We can also go a step further and try to use it with Typescript, to get that sweet, sweet type-checking.
+WebGL is fairly complicated to work with from scratch, so after doing a bit of research I have decided we can use [PixiJS](https://www.pixijs.com/) to render stuff.
+PixiJS is a pretty simple but powerful Javascript engine to render 2D sprites.
+It runs over WebGL (which in turn means we are using hardware acceleration to render stuff).

+I think it would also be a good idea to go a step further and try to use it with Typescript to get that sweet, sweet type-checking.

 ## Starting out

-In the world of web development, it's common
 We are going to use a starter template, which will solve some of these issues for us.
 Specifically, the starter is the following: https://github.com/llorenspujol/parcel-pixijs-quickstarter.
 It includes Parcel, PixiJS and TypeScript.
 PixiJS started shipping with Type information since version 5, which is the one being included in the starter template.
 This means we don't have to import extra packages to be able to type-check PixiJS code.

 Note that the only real requirement for this is Node and NPM.